Basic functions

 Often it is practical to use a default value instead of null.
 For this

-the expression can be used that returns
+the expression can be used.
+It returns

 the first not being null